dprgarner/eslint-plugin-communist-spelling/docs/rules/no-communist-spelling.md

 const GRAY = '#888888';
 function getColor() { return GRAY; };
-var favoriteColor = 'grey';  // Strings are not parsed by this rule
+var favoriteColor = 'grey';  // Strings are not parsed by this rule console.log(obj.colour);  // The property is not set here console.log(colour);  // The variable is not set here
 ```

 ### Options